- What Is Breast Lift Surgery?

 After surgery you will be transferred to the recovery unit until you fully awaken and are made comfortable.
 From there you will be transferred back to your room in pre-operative holding, and discharged home.
 If you have undergone a combination procedure such as a “Mommy Makeover” you will be transferred to your room on the surgical floor.

 At no time during your recovery will you feel “alone.”
 Dr. Zemmel and his team are always available to see you in the office or speak with you by phone to address any issues and concerns.
-Dr. Zemmel believes that meticulous postoperative care of his patients significantly improves outcomes and patient satisfaction.
+Dr. Zemmel believes that meticulous postoperative care of their patients significantly improves outcomes and patient satisfaction.

 What Does the Breast Lift Recovery Entail?